-A rainbow-colored cable will also be delivered to connect your application to these inlets.
+A rainbow-colored logic probe cable is included in your emulator package to connect your application to these inlets.
 Each red connector is to be connected to your signal.
 Each black connector is to be connected to the reference ground for the signal.